mullvad/mullvadvpn-app/docs/security.md

 # Mullvad VPN app security

 This document describes the security properties of the Mullvad VPN app.
 It describes it for all platforms and their differences.
+Individual platforms might have slightly different properties and allow or block network traffic a bit differently, but all such deviations are described here.

-This document does not describe *how* we reach and uphold these properties, just what they are.
-See the [architecture](architecture.md) document for details on how this security is implemented.
+This document does not describe in detail *how* we reach and uphold these properties, just what they are.
+See the [architecture](architecture.md) document for details on how the firewall integration is implemented.

 The main purpose of the app is to allow the user to make all network/internet traffic to and from the device travel via an encrypted VPN tunnel.

+## Desktop vs mobile

+For desktop operating systems, the security is ensured via tight integration with the default system firewall.
+This means WFP on Windows, PF on macOS and nftables on Linux.
+All changes to the rules are applied as atomic transactions.
+Meaning there is no time window of inconsistent or invalid rules during changes.

+On mobile, Android and iOS, it is not possible for apps to filter network traffic by manipulating firewall rules.
+There we employ various other techniques to try to reach similar security properties as on desktop.

+### Android

+TODO

+### iOS

+TODO

 ## App states